-That is why, each year, we aim to bring our community fascinating speakers and challenging issues, to expand our horizons, generate debate, and hopefully inspire change.
+That is why, the Elliott Lecture aims to bring our community fascinating speakers and challenging issues, to expand our horizons, generate debate, and hopefully inspire change.

 In 1976 Joanne Elliott (pictured, right), a teacher and mother, began a campaign in Hong Kong to allow English-speaking children the opportunity to go to pre-school.
 After the government refused to intervene, Joanne and fellow parents went it alone and opened Starters with 44 children on the register.
 The school grew in size and popularity, and a year later, its name was changed to Kellett.

 The Annual Elliott Lecture recognises Joanne Elliott’s tenacity, and celebrates her pivotal role in the history of Kellett School.

 In 2022 The Elliot Lectures featured the award-winning documentary filmmaker, Craig Foster, of My Octopus Teacher fame.

 Craig Foster is a co-founder of the Sea Change Trust and one of the world’s leading natural history filmmakers.
 He has dedicated himself to learning the secrets of the Great African Seaforest – the inshore kelp habitat at the South West tip of Africa, his underwater home.
 My Octopus Teacher documents his journey of self-discovery in the kelp habitat and the development of a friendship with one female octopus that brings home a myriad number of truths about life.